 Dr. Alexander Rohlf joined the working group Sustainable Resource Management and Global Change as a research fellow in May 2018.
-Trained as an applied econometrician and empirical economists, he is a member of the MCC team for mobility and transportation projects with a focus on transformation processes, large mobility databases and policy design.
-He also contributes to projects within the recently established Policy Evaluation Lab and has previously conducted research in the fields of "International Trade and the Environment" and "International Finance".
-His expertise includes working with large-scale datasets on the firm-level and on the spatial distribution of pollutant emissions and combining spatial datasets (e.g. GPS data) with GIS (Geographical Information Systems) software in order to harness their potential for the econometric analysis of policy options and causal economic relationships.
+Trained as an applied econometrician and empirical economists, he contributes to research projects on the transformation processes in the mobility and transportation sector with a focus on large mobility databases and policy design.
+He also contributes to projects within the Policy Evaluation Lab and has previously conducted research in the fields of "International Trade and the Environment" and "International Finance".
+His expertise includes working with large-scale datasets on the firm-level and harnessing the potential of spatial datasets (e.g. GPS data, pollutant emissions) with GIS (Geographical Information Systems) software for the econometric analysis of policy options and causal economic relationships.

 After completing his studies in Economics at the University of Heidelberg, Alexander joined the PhD program (CDSE/GESS) at the University of Mannheim and finished his dissertation project titled "Exploring transition processes in Germany with environmental data" in spring 2020.
-The thesis was supervised by Prof. Ulrich Wagner and Prof. Sebastian Findeisen and expands on the job market paper "Did Globalization help Germany become cleaner? " and the published paper "The Effect of Emission Information on Housing Prices" by adding an in-depth analysis of the underlying data sources.
+The thesis was supervised by Prof. Ulrich Wagner and Prof. Sebastian Findeisen and consists of a job market paper titled "Did Globalization help Germany become cleaner?" and the published paper "The Effect of Emission Information on Housing Prices".
 During his studies, Alexander also obtained a bachelor-equivalent degree in Physics from the University of Heidelberg and pursued his research interests as a visiting scholar at the University of Georgia (Athens, Georgia, USA) and the University of California (Berkeley, California, USA).

 Rohlf, A., Holub, F., Koch, N., Ritter, N. (2020): The effect of clean air on pharmaceutical expenditures, Economics Letters, Volume 192, 109221.